therapy

 Hey, I’m Josiah.
 I created Small Vices, a vision of a world fast-approaching, if not already here.

 I am an independent screenwriter and director, born in Richmond, VA, and raised throughout Carolinas.
 I have publicly performed music and created visual art in many capacities, beginning in 2003 with my first hardcore band, The Heartstring Fallacy.
-I moved to Charlotte, NC and was privileged to study at CPCC and Winthrop University, earning degrees in Fine Art from both.
+I moved to Charlotte, NC and studied at CPCC and Winthrop University, earning degrees in Fine Art from both.
 Over the last decade I have collaborated with a lot of great artists in groups like Gasp, Mall Goth, WAMA, Charlotte Arts Catalyst, Telepathetics, Goodyear Arts, and Birthköntrölle, in no particular order.

 Small Vices is my first time directing and producing anything like this, and also marks the first time that my writing has been at the forefront of a creative project.
-I have been developing the concepts that became Small Vices for over six years before the stars aligned and I was able to make it happen.
-The show pulls from a lot of my personal experiences navigating mental healthcare within the larger context of the crumbling healthcare systems of the USA.
+I was developing the concepts that became Small Vices for over six years before the stars aligned and I was able to make it happen.

 The world of the show is expansive and exciting.
 As the season goes on, many different easter eggs and possibilities will become clearer.